 Want a few gigabytes of extra space instantly?
 Avast Cleanup will get rid of all the unnecessary data on your system while making sure you’ve saved the files you actually care about.

-In addition to caches, crash reports, log files, old downloads, Avast Cleanup also frees up tons of space by helping you pare down your photo collection.
-You can find all your duplicate or very similar photos and save only your favorites.
+In addition to caches, crash reports, log files, and old downloads, Avast Cleanup also frees up tons of space by helping you pare down your photo collection.
+You can find duplicate and low-quality photos and save only your favorites.

 You can clear your Safari browser cache using the Command + Option + E keyboard shortcut.
-Or, you can use the Safari settings menu, where you can tweak other preferences such as allowing or blocking pop-ups and enabling or disabling cookies.
+Or you can use the Safari settings menu, where you can tweak other preferences such as allowing or blocking pop-ups and enabling or disabling cookies.

 Cookies and cache data can be managed via the Safari Preferences privacy tab.
 If you use a dedicated browser cleaner tool, you can delete browser cookies, clear browser history, or clear cache on iPad or Mac in any browser, at the click of a button.

 Clearing or “flushing” a Mac’s DNS cache using the Terminal application permanently deletes the cached data.
 The DNS cache records internet activity that can be used to view incognito browsing history and other private browsing data.

 It’s safe to delete cache data on Mac, especially browser cache.
 If your browser is running slowly, or you’re looking to remove junk and uninstall apps to make space, deleting the cache helps.
 But remember that cache files generally help your Mac work faster, and deleting cache data while an open application is in use will likely slow things down.